PeterBengtson/control-tower-log-aggregator/README.md

 don't need in there, so if you are running Control Tower v2.8 or later, do check.

 This application will recognise the changed file paths for Control Tower v3.0 or later and adapt accordingly.
-It is to be noted that the Control Tower team has change the file paths for _all_ log files in v3.0, not just for CloudTrail and CloudTrail-Digest, but also for Config logs.
+It is to be noted that the Control Tower team changed the file paths for _all_ log files in v3.0, not just for CloudTrail and CloudTrail-Digest, but also for Config logs.
 The latter, moreover, is an undocumented change.